Decision time for Murray: Football, baseball or both? | New Country 923

 When they figured out what worked, it was simply too late.

-The Sooners (12-2) got to 31-20 and 38-27 in the fourth, but the quest for a miracle comeback essentially ended there.
+The Sooners (12-2) got to 31-20 and 38-27 in the fourth quarter, but the quest for a miracle comeback essentially ended there.
 Murray said he didn’t give thought coming into this CFP semifinal at the Orange Bowl that it could be his final football game.
-If he had his way, of course, he’d be heading to Santa Clara, California in a few days to meet second-ranked Clemson for the national championship.
+If he had his way, of course, he’d be heading to Santa Clara, California, in a few days to meet second-ranked Clemson for the national championship.

 Take away the brutal start, and he might have gotten there.